Khulna Division

 Khulna Division (খুলনা বিভাগ) is the second largest of the eight divisions of Bangladesh.
 It has an area of 22,285 km2 and a population of 17,416,645 at the 2022 Bangladesh census (preliminary returns).
 Its headquarters and largest city is Khulna city in Khulna District.

 History

-During the British Raj era, Khulna Division was part of the Presidential Division.
-Before 1947, the Presidential division included six major districts: Murshidabad, Calcutta, 24 Parganas, Khulna, undivided Jessore, and undivided Nadia.
+During the British Raj era, Khulna Division was part of the Presidency Division.
+Before 1947, the Presidency division included six major districts: Murshidabad, Calcutta, 24 Parganas, Khulna, undivided Jessore, and undivided Nadia.
 In 1947, The Partition of India divided this division into two.
 The district of Khulna and the other half of Jessore District and Nadia District became part of the newly established East Bengal.
 And rest of the district of the presidential division became part of West Bengal.
 In 1948, Nadia district of East Bengal formed a new district called Kushtia.
 And the government of East Bengal added the Jessore, Khulna & Kushtia district into the Rajshahi Division.
 In 1960, the government of East Pakistan decided that these three districts from the Rajshahi Division and one district from the Dacca Division would create a division called Khulna.
 In 1993, the Barisal Division was formed from the Khulna division.